Best laid plans

 Laura and Young wandered out to the small cobbled lane, there was a ‘phut phut’, she collapsed in a heap, half a dozen bystanders reacted in half a dozen ways, Young showed his badge and asked if anyone was a doctor, no one, he called base, they’d send help.

-He didn’t want to move her but she was clearly alive, he now whispered to her to act as if she’d died, a bizarre request but she understood it implicitly.
+He didn’t want to move her, she was clearly alive, he now whispered to her to act as if she’d died, a bizarre request but she understood it implicitly.
 He seemed distraught.

 The ambulance eventually got to them, the crew looked and summed it up, the stretcher was already out.
-There was blood on the cobblestones but not a lot, it took some time to get her on the stretcher, not laid out but in that same position, Young went in the back with her.
+There was blood on the cobblestones but not a lot, it took some time to get her on the stretcher, Young went in the back with her.

 Meals would be taken in by the officer on duty.
 The officer was not to leave the post for any reason, not even in an emergency, for no reason – did he understand?